-- Improves image contrast without the use of stain, and thus do not kill cells.
+- It improves image contrast without the use of stain, and thus do not kill cells.

 - Direct detection of non-culturable bacteria present in patient samples.

-- Requires no special set up, even a light microscope can be converted to dark field.
+- It requires no special setup, even a light microscope can be converted to dark field.

 Limitations of Dark-Field Microscopy